 The bravest thing I’ve done is to take responsibility for my life: my thoughts and feelings, actions and behaviors, my pain, and my creations.
 This type of responsibility is like a subscription that renews.
 It’s not like you’re done with it.
 And it can propel you into another sphere altogether.
 Taking responsibility is plenty courageous.
 There’s a point of total breakdown, of annihilation.
 It’s a death for certain.

-Then courage in the from of an honestly raw accounting of the mess you’re in.
+Then courage in the form of an honestly raw accounting of the mess you’re in.
 This is what I call the ‘blood and guts of healing.’
 It need not stop there.
-In my case and the possibility exists for everyone, taking responsibility for myself lead to something much scarier: embracing my true nature.
+In my case, and the possibility exists for everyone, taking responsibility for myself lead to something much scarier: embracing my true nature.
 It launched me into a quest, which wouldn’t have been possible without the ‘first’ courage.

 One of the biggest things we run from is our true nature.
 After all drama is so much easier.
 You know it inside out, can give a command performance in your sleep, and really validate how miserable your life is like 2+2=4, no room for error.
 This is the persona I’ve donned, these are my poisons and you better get the hell outta my way!
 I’m running from my Self and even Olympic athletes don’t have the steroids I do.

 I did that into my early-mid-thirties.
-Amongst many other things.
+Among many other things.
 It was hedonist, escapist, lustful, fun, utterly dysfunctional, I loved and wept and guffawed, opined, judged, raged, gave and stole, alienated and hurt people and myself, danced my tush off… and…

 You have to be brave to have courage.
 Ironic isn’t it?